Test Framework

 composer install

-from inside root directory of your Zen Cart, on your PC.
+from inside the root directory of your Zen Cart files, on your PC.
+This will install the base test-tool dependencies. -

 Unit Tests